allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 teaser: triolene.jpg
 ---
 ## Part I Lipid metabolism basics
-I’m going to summarise fasting metrics very briefly and expand  on the postprandial measurement here and leave in-depth discussion on the `TriglYceride-Glucose index` (TyG) to a Par II of this series.
+I’m going to summarise fasting metrics very briefly and expand  on the postprandial measurement here and leave in-depth discussion on the `TriglYceride-Glucose index` (TyG) to a Part III of this series.
+~~strikethrough text~~
  1. Can you see this, Gabor?
 LIPIDO....
+ 2. I do.
+When did you ask? :o))

 To better understand lipid, and more specifically, triglyceride metabolism, it is difficult to recommend a single review.
 There is of course the 4th edition of the fantastic book by *Prof. Keith N. Frayn* (of Oxford University) [1], but that is not a short and simple update if you need one.
 Perhaps a good enough introduction would be the book chapter “Introduction to Lipids and Lipoproteins” by Feingold and Grunfeld in the free Endotext [2].
 If you are already there another chapter provides further insight into triglyceride metabolism and the risks associated with elevation in both fasting and postprandial levels: “Risk of Fasting and Non-Fasting Hypertriglyceridemia in Coronary Vascular Disease and Pancreatitis” [3].